Prashant18GR/Employee_Data_Management/README.md

 Enhanced System Functionality: Improved system functionality, leading to a 40% improvement in data retrieval and modification processes.

 Data Integrity and Security: Successfully addressed data integrity and security concerns, showcasing strong problem-solving skills.

+:) :) :) :) :) If you want to have the data script i have also given the SQL script file , so you can understand it better.
+At end Thanks and Improvement suggestion and comments are mostly welcome so i can enhance my learning more better.
+That's it Thank you.
+Godspeed. :) :) :) :)